Leading effective field theory corrections to the Kerr metric at all spins: Supplemental Material

 Following this procedure, the system of differential equations is transformed into a matrix equation of the form $A \mathbf{v} = \mathbf{b}$, where $\mathbf{v}$ is a column vector containing all the spectral coefficients.
 The matrix $A$ represents the Jacobian of the system, with dimensions $(4 \times N_x \times N_y) \times (4 \times N_x \times N_y)$, obtained by differentiating the field equations on the grid with respect to all spectral coefficients.
 The vector $\mathbf{b}$ has $4 \times N_x \times N_y$ components and corresponds to the source term evaluated at each point on the grid.
-This system can be solved using any linear-algebra library, for each value of the spin parameter $a/M \in [0,1)$~\footnote{The extremal case was analysed analytically in Ref.~\cite{Horowitz:2023xyl}.}.
-We have used the \texttt{LinearSolve.jl} and \texttt{DoubleFloats.jl}~\cite{sarnoff2022doublefloats} libraries of \texttt{Julia} to solve the system with high precision.
+This system can be solved using any linear-algebra library, for each value of the spin parameter $a/M \in [0,1)$.
+We have used the \texttt{LinearSolve.jl} and \texttt{DoubleFloats.jl} libraries of \texttt{Julia} to solve the system with high-precision.
 In the numerical method we fix $M=1$, without loss of generality.

-\textbf{\textit{Results.}} The main result of this Letter is the successful solution of the field equations within this EFT framework, yielding a comprehensive dataset of corrections to the Kerr metric, for both parity sectors, for all spins from $a/M = 0$ to $a/M = 0.99$ in increments of $0.01$, as well as near-extremal solutions at $a/M = 0.999$.
-This dataset, along with the code used to generate the solutions, is publicly available.

-To evaluate the accuracy of our solutions, we have performed several convergence tests.
-We observed exponential convergence with increasing resolutions, and excellent agreement with the small-spin expansion~\cite{Cano:2019ore} for moderate values of spin.
-Since analytic expressions for the EFT corrections to certain BH thermodynamic quantities were derived in Ref.~\cite{Reall:2019sah} (without requiring explicit computation of the metric corrections), we compared our numerically obtained corrections to the surface gravity $\kappa$ and the horizon angular velocity $\Omega_H$ with the corresponding analytic results from Ref.~\cite{Reall:2019sah}.
-The corrections to the physical quantities are expressed as

-The formulas for computing the corrections to the surface gravity and horizon angular velocity from the metric functions $H_i$ are given in Ref.~\cite{Cano:2019ore}.
-In Fig.~\ref{fig:diffs}, we show the absolute difference between the numerically computed values of $\kappa_{(4)}$ and $\Omega_{H,(4)}$ and their analytic counterparts, plotted as a function of the dimensionless spin $a/M$.
-We find that for spins $a/M \lesssim 0.9$, the errors are below machine precision, though they increase as the spin approaches the extremal value.
-Even for near-extremal BHs, however, the errors remain below $\mathcal{O}\left(10^{-10}\right)$ for the resolutions we considered, which is sufficient for most practical applications.
-If higher accuracy is required, it can be readily achieved by running the code at increased resolutions.

-As an example of how these solutions enable the computation of physically meaningful quantities that would otherwise be inaccessible, we have evaluated the impact of the EFT corrections on the location and geodesic frequency of the light rings.
-Light rings correspond to circular orbits of massless particles confined to the equatorial plane.
-As discussed in Ref.~\cite{Cano:2019ore}, these orbits cease to exist when parity-violating terms are included; therefore, we set $\tilde{\lambda}=0$ throughout this analysis.
-Following Ref.~\cite{Fernandes:2022gde}, the equation of motion for the radial coordinate of an equatorial geodesic is given by $\dot{r}^2 = V_{\rm eff}$, where